chanan/BlazorStrap/README.md

 # BlazorStrap

-Bootstrap 4 Components for Blazor Framework
+Bootstrap 4 and Bootstrap 5 Components for Blazor Framework

 ## Install